 - Accept that you are learning, and welcome constructive criticism.
 On many occasions I had people come up to me in the gym and tell me how I might be able to do things better.
 Their advice helped me, and therefore made me stronger.
 Don’t be afraid of accepting knowledge from people who know more than you!

 - You might think that everyone is looking at you, but they’re not.
-Committed gym goers are paying attention to their own workouts.
+I know it feels like the spotlight is on you, but most gym goers are paying attention to their own workouts.
 They are minding their own business, as they should be!
 That’s what they’ve shown up for.
 If someone is watching you too closely, well I guess they just think you’re cute?

 - Believe in yourself.
 A big part of your fitness journey is about building confidence.
 And how do you build confidence?
 By getting out of your comfort zone!
 Do it, even though it’s scary.
 I promise that it gets a little better each time, and you will get a little better each time.